pomi601/rcloud/README.md

 packing the zig/ directory and unpacking it on the other machine is sufficient to have a working Zig installation.

+### Caveat: npm build

+Currently, this purported "offline" build _still_ requires a network connection for npm to install the dependencies it needs to bundle all the JavaScript files, but that's a bug that needs to be addressed.

 ## Preparing a source distribution

 ```sh